OU-Tulane game moved to Norman

 OU President Joseph Harroz Jr. said Tulane will remain the home team and will receive all the net proceeds from ticket sales.

-The game is set for noon on Saturday, Sept.
+The game is set for 11 a.m. on Saturday, Sept.
 4, the same day LSU will travel and play UCLA at the Rose Bowl Stadium.

-The LSU football team headed to California Saturday in anticipation of Hurricane Ida's landfall.
+The LSU football team evacuated Saturday in anticipation of Hurricane Ida's landfall.

 Trending News